NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

         Required: false

     <strong>-Reinstall</strong>
-        [Reinstall packages with the existing versions] (/Consume/Reinstalling-Packages).
+        <a href="/Consume/Reinstalling-Packages">Reinstall packages with the existing versions</a>.

         Required: false